Ernesto Sabato: His years as a scientist

-In 1939 he transferred to the Massachusetts Institute of Technology.
-Once in 1940 he came back to Argentina intent on leaving physics behind.
+On March 18, 1939 he left France, sailing from Cherbourg aboard the Queen Mary.
+At the Massachusetts Institute of Technology he collaborated with Manuel Sandoval Vallarta.
+By July 7, 1939 he had returned to Argentina intent on leaving physics behind.
 However, serving an obligation to those responsible for his fellowship Sabato started teaching at the Universidad de La Plata for Engineering admission, and relativity and quantum mechanics for post graduate degrees.
 In 1943, due to an "existential crisis", he left science for good to become a full-time writer and painter.

 At the Curie Institute, one of the highest goals for a physicist, I found myself empty.
 Beaten up by disbelief, I kept going because of inertia, which my soul rejected.